 The primary advantages of vinyl shutters are the low price and the speed which they can be obtained.
 They are by far the best bang for your buck in exterior home renovations, and can quickly make a significant home improvement.

 Vinyl components are made in limited widths and heights in 1/4″ increments up to 86 inches.
 There are thousands of size combinations to best match the window dimensions.
 The components are produced in advance and assembled to order for a fast turnaround.
 Vinyl shutters are not as customizable as their composite equivalent.
-The standard production time for vinyl exterior shutters is about 5-7 days.
-Some styles remain in stock and generally ship within 2-3 days.
+The standard production time for vinyl exterior shutters is about 1-3 weeks.
+Some styles remain in stock and generally ship within 3-5 business days.